acnash/HelicalFMO/README.md

 This code performs several operations:

+1. Generated _de novo_ transmembrane dimers.
-1. Rotates helical transmembrane dimers and writes to PDB files.
+2. Rotates helical transmembrane dimers and writes to PDB files.
-2. Writes nearest residue-residue atomic records to PDF files.
+3. Writes nearest residue-residue atomic records to PDF files.
-3. Caps isolated peptide fragments with hydrogen atoms to ensure the overall formal charge is consistent with the original structure.
+4. Caps isolated peptide fragments with hydrogen atoms to ensure the overall formal charge is consistent with the original structure.
-4. Generates GAMESS input file for FMO analysis based on nearest residue-residue PDB files.
+5. Generates GAMESS input file for FMO analysis based on nearest residue-residue PDB files.
-5. Performs 1 to 4 at scale.
+6. Performs 1 to 5 at scale.

 ## Isolating protein-protein interaction residues